Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 <image src="/intents.png" width="800px" alt="Privileged intents">

 > Notice: It is important that you enable these intents.
 If you do not, the bot will NOT start.
+Also, do NOT enable the "Require OAuth2 Code Grant", it will block the bot from joining.
 {.is-danger}

 5. Press the "Reset Token" button to reset your token